ofabricio/parser/README.md

 ## Introduction

-This library implements a **Mark, Match and Move** mechanism, which is a simple, intuitive way to parse and collect tokens.
+This library implements a **Mark-Match-Move** mechanism, which is a simple way to parse and collect tokens.

 All matching operations are based on this pattern: